 Are there more stay at home moms in Westchester or Fairfield County, Connecticut?
-Every year, couples and families migrate from New York City to the New York suburbs of Westchester and Fairfield County for the school districts and for more space.
+Every year, couples and families move from New York City to the New York suburbs of Westchester and Fairfield County for the school districts and for more space.
 It is not unusual for one of the spouse to stay at home.
 Are there more stay at home moms in Westchester or Connecticut?
+The way to determine this is to look at the percentage of households that are dual income households.

 Westchester Stay at Home Moms